nyc street performer opens for g'n'r

 Wallsten said he thought that was a pretty good line.
 And his only complaint is that the president didn't answer his question at the news conference.

-the band chrome were way ahead of their time. they were experimental while still sounding simple and raw. listening to their debut album, the visitation, it's hard to believe it came out in 1977.
+the band were way ahead of their time. they were experimental while still sounding simple and raw. listening to their debut album, the visitation, it's hard to believe it came out in 1977.

-in the early 90s, a band called flyer played around the s.f. bay area. it was simple acoustic pop rock, but it had something special. the songwriting and singing were exceptional. never anything more than acoustic guitar, bass, and drums. simple and innocent. sadly, there's nothing about them on the web. they did one record in 1995 that is amazingly still available. check this song from one of their early demos. it's a barnburner!Some things that are easy for humans to do are difficult for robots.
+in the early 90s, a band called flyer played around the s.f. bay area. it was simple acoustic pop rock, but it had something special. the songwriting and singing were exceptional. never anything more than acoustic guitar, bass, and drums. simple and innocent. sadly, there's nothing about them on the web. they did one record in 1995 that is . check this song from one of their early demos. it's a barnburner!Some things that are easy for humans to do are difficult for robots.
 Squeezing mustard on a hot dog is one of them.mp3 to listen to while reading:

 Pitchfork: What section do you think you belong in?